 Brigit’s Garden Celtic Gardens

-The Ukulele Hooley by the Sea 2015 takes place in the People’s Park, Dun Laoghaire on August 22nd and 23rd 2015.
+The annual Ukulele Hooley by the Sea takes place in the People’s Park, Dun Laoghaire on August 25th and 26th 2018.
 Sunday is the main event day of the Hooley – an eight-hour-long free concert in the beautiful People’s Park featuring some of the ukulele world’s most talented artists and groups.
 FREE

 Some Favourite Places to Take Kids to see Art